NicholasCote/HPC-Docs-ncote/docs/compute-systems/cirrus/index.md

 CIRRUS utilizes a CI/CD methodology known as GitOps to deploy and manage applications.
 A collection of YAML files, known as a Helm chart, creates a package that Kubernetes uses to deploy applications based on the desired state set in Git.
 A Git code repository is then connected to the CIRRUS Continuous Delivery tool Argo CD.
 Argo CD watches the Git repo for changes and updates the application state to match the contents of the repository automatically.
 This enables changes to be handled directly via Git and enables features like version control, history, and an easier means to collaborate.

+For more information on creating Helm charts, see [Adding Applications](./users/hosting/additions.md).

 -----

 ### Container Registry